 Specific Research on Inogen Portable Oxygen Concentrators

-Inogen has also done studies to compare nocturnal oxygenation with continuous flow versus the Inogen One portable oxygen equipment among a group of established Long Term Oxygen Therapy users with chronic lung disease.
+Inogen has also conducted research to examine nocturnal oxygenation with continuous flow and the Inogen One portable oxygen equipment among a group of established Long Term Oxygen Therapy users with chronic lung disease.

 - Stegmaier JP.
 Chatburn RL, Lewarski JS.
 Determination of an Appropriate Nocturnal Setting for a Portable Oxygen Concentrator with Pulsed-Dosed Delivery.
 Abstract.
 Respir Care November 2006;51(11): 1305.